MattLusherRO/edge-developer/microsoft-edge/dev-guide.md

 #### WebDriver

-Beginning in Build #####+, Microsoft Edge introduces a handful of WebDriver updates including support for the silent command line flag and new command endpoints:
+EdgeHTML 15 brings a handful of WebDriver updates including support for the silent command line flag and new command endpoints:

 Method | URI Template | Command
 :----- | :----------  | :--------